wpilibsuite/frc-docs/source/docs/software/vision-processing/introduction/identifying-and-processing-the-targets.rst

 The image shown below is the starting image for the example described here.
 The image was taken using the green ring light available in *FIRST*\ |reg| Choice combined with an additional ring light of a different size.
 Additional sample images are provided with the vision code examples.

 .. image:: images/identifying-and-processing-the-targets/original-image.png
+   :alt: Sample image using a green ring light showing the retroreflective tape.

 What is HSL/HSV?
 ----------------